Troj80/Magisk-Files/README.md

 2. Magisk Hide and Universal Safetynet Fix.
 3. Magisk Hide and BiTGApps Safetynet [Patch](https://github.com/BiTGApps/BiTGApps-Files/raw/master/Tools/BiTGApps-safetynet-patch_signed.zip).

 You can follow any of above method to pass CTS profile.
+Method [1], [2] requires a valid combination of device and model names, build fingerprints, and security patch levels.

 > **BiTGApps Safetynet Patch**